arrowse/theforge/src/weeks/Week2.md

 ![Cable router final result](https://lh3.googleusercontent.com/pw/AP1GczN3QiuHNcOECppk7fyn5zUTJP-YFVfWAlRePXvh5oH2_cJ9zmQyxFplI6y5RSMe_Ud5xtuknEPoJwQNhCmh9obrFuxYG0jFzW-gk-4jCrpC9GMMfIWn5WXSqF0ls6JbI_Ht9ts2M9balI7gaWpV_7wDLg=w1190-h670-s-no)

 How does it work?
-First, it's custom fit to the desks _at DePaul_, so no glues or adhesives are needed.
+First, its custom fit to the desks _at DePaul_, so no glues or adhesives are needed.
 Next, to stop cables from free-falling, a small constraint (either the top bar in the first version or U bar in the later models) allows for cables to flow freely while stopping them at the ends.
 It also snaps into place, so you can change cables with ease.